Luba Mushtuk

 Luba Mushtuk (Люба Муштук; born 14 November 1989) is a Russian-British dancer and choreographer.
+Between 2018 and 2025, she appeared a professional dancer on the British dance competition show Strictly Come Dancing.

 Early life

 Mushtuk was born in Saint Petersburg, Russia.
 When she was twelve she moved to Italy to dance.
 She announced on Instagram on November 20, 2023 that she had become a British citizen.

 Career

-Mushtuk was four-time winner of the Italian Dance Championship and is also an Italian Open Latin Show Dance champion.
+Mushtuk is four-time Italian Dance Championship and an Italian Open Latin Show Dance champion.
 She came in second place in the European 10 Dance Championships and was a finalist at the Latin European Championships.